-This is probably the oldest method of surveillance, and one that is still commonly used.
+This is probably the oldest method of surveillance.
+In fact, it is still commonly used.
 Physical surveillance involves someone watching from a distance to observe activities and learn patterns of behavior.
 This can take the form of a tail, i.e., a person who follows you around as you go about your day.
 This surveillance activity is also known as foot surveillance.
-There is also fixed surveillance in which a person is stationed in a particular location, e.g., outside your home or place of business, to observe your activities.
+Fixed surveillance occurs when a person stays in a particular location, e.g., outside your home or place of business, to observe your activities.

 You do not always need to take elaborate measures to counteract physical surveillance.
-One of the simplest counter surveillance measures you can perform is simply looking over your shoulder to see if you are being watched.
+One of the simplest counter surveillance measures you can perform is simply looking over your shoulder.
 Other basic measures against physical surveillance include the following:

 - Becoming nondescript